-- 2 large side pockets to carry fuel, tools etc — comes in really handy to carry dirty or wet clothes too.
+- 2 large side pockets to carry fuel, tools etc — come in really handy to carry dirty or wet clothes too.

 - Straps to mount additional luggage on top of the bag (that’s how I carry my mini-pod) like a tent and a sleeping bag.

-- An effective 3-point anchoring system that ensures proper stress distribution without a need to use bungee cords.
+- An effective 3-point anchoring system that ensures proper stress distribution without the need to use bungee cords.

 - It comes with an inner-rain liner and an outer rain cover, despite a waterproof outer mesh.
 Meaning, no matter how heavy the rain is, your luggage is going to stay dry.